-SBIRT is an evidence-based paradigm seeking to encourage health care providers to systematically "identify, reduce, and prevent problematic use, abuse, and dependence on alcohol and illicit drugs."44 The Bree Collaborative developed recommendations around integrating the Screening, Brief Intervention, and Referral to Treatment (SBIRT) model into primary care, prenatal, and emergency room settings in January 2014.
-The Report outlines the impact of drug and alcohol misuse in Washington State and proposes the SBIRT model to provide early motivational conversations with people prior to alcohol and other drug misuse overly impacting their lives.
-SBIRT has been endorsed by the Substance Abuse and Mental Health Services Administration (SAMHSA) that support an SBIRT model that:45
+Screening, Brief Intervention, and Referral to Treatment (SBIRT) is an evidence-based paradigm seeking to encourage health care providers to systematically "identify, reduce, and prevent problematic use, abuse, and dependence on alcohol and illicit drugs."
+The Bree Collaborative developed recommendations around integrating the SBIRT model into primary care, prenatal, and emergency room settings in January 2014.
+Our current Behavioral Health Integration Report builds on and expands upon this previous Report.
+The previous Report outlines the impact of drug and alcohol misuse in Washington State and proposes the SBIRT model to provide early motivational conversations with people prior to alcohol and other drug misuse overly impacting their lives.
+SBIRT has been endorsed by SAMHSA, supporting an SBIRT model that:50

-- Is brief - Universally screens all patients for a specific issue (e.g., alcohol and other drug misuse) - Occurs in a non-chemical dependency treatment setting (e.g., primary care, hospital) - Includes a seamless transition between screening, brief intervention, brief treatment, and referral to specialty chemical dependency treatment - Demonstrates success

-This preventative approach to screening has been endorsed by the United States Preventive Services Task Force (USPSTF) that have recommended "clinicians screen adults aged 18 years or older for alcohol misuse and provide persons engaged in risky or hazardous drinking with brief behavioral counseling interventions to reduce alcohol misuse" giving the recommendation a B rating meaning that, "there is high certainty that the net benefit is moderate or there is moderate certainty that the net benefit is moderate to substantial."46 However, the USPSTF does not recommend screening for alcohol and drug use or for depression if there is no pathway to treat the patient within the practice or refer a patient to appropriate treatment.
+- Is brief - Universally screens all patients for a specific issue (e.g., alcohol and other drug misuse) - Occurs in a non-chemical dependency treatment setting (e.g., primary care, hospital) - Includes a seamless transition between screening, brief intervention, brief treatment, and referral to specialty chemical dependency treatment - Demonstrates success misuse and provide persons engaged in risky or hazardous drinking with brief behavioral counseling interventions to reduce alcohol misuse" giving the recommendation a B rating meaning that, "there is high certainty that the net benefit is moderate or there is moderate certainty that the net benefit is moderate to substantial."
+However, the USPSTF does not recommend screening for alcohol and drug use or for depression if there is no pathway to treat the patient within the practice or refer a patient to appropriate treatment.
 Screening alone is not recommended.